aamnapm/upgrade-spring-to-3.00/README.md

 </dependency>
 ```
 ```
-# paset it in yml or properties
+# paste it in yml or properties
 spring:
   springdoc:
     swagger-ui: